Cat Name Generator - Names for Feline Characters and Companions

 Cats in Fiction

-Cats have been companion animals in literature for as long as literature existed, but they resist the loyalty-and-service role that dogs fill.
-A cat companion in fiction is almost always a figure of ambiguity.
+Cats have been companion animals in literature for about as long as literature has existed, but they resist the loyalty-and-service role that dogs fill.
+A cat in fiction is almost always a figure of ambiguity.
 They choose whether to help.
 They have their own agenda.
-The best fictional cats — Behemoth in Bulgakov's *The Master and Margarita*, Crookshanks in *Harry Potter*, the Cheshire Cat in *Alice in Wonderland* — are memorable precisely because their motives are opaque.
+The best fictional cats - Behemoth in Bulgakov's *The Master and Margarita*, Crookshanks in *Harry Potter*, the Cheshire Cat in Carroll's *Alice* - are memorable precisely because their motives stay opaque.
 In Egyptian mythology, the cat goddess Bastet was a protector of the home and the pharaoh, associated with the sun and with warmth.
-Cats were sacred, and killing one — even accidentally — was a capital offense.
-This association gave cats a divine quality in the Western imagination that has never fully faded.
+Cats were sacred, and killing one - even accidentally - was a capital offense.
+That association gave cats a divine quality in the Western imagination that has never fully faded.
 A cat named Bastet, Sekhmet, or Mafdet carries that weight.
 In Japanese folklore, the *bakeneko* (monster cat) and the *nekomata* (forked-tail cat spirit) are shapeshifters who gain supernatural power with age.
-The *maneki-neko* (beckoning cat) brings good fortune.
-These traditions give a very different set of associations — cats as beings that transform, that have secret nature, that bring luck or disaster depending on the context.
+The *maneki-neko* brings good fortune.
+These traditions offer a very different set of associations: cats as beings that transform, that have a secret nature, that bring luck or disaster depending on the context.

 How Cats Are Named

 Real cat names skew in two directions: small and affectionate (Mochi, Pip, Bean, Noodle) or grand and ironic (Lord Fluffington, Baron von Whiskers, Empress Mittens).
-Both work in fiction because both reflect something true about the human-cat relationship — the cat is both an intimate domestic companion and a creature of wild dignity who tolerates your presence.
-For a fictional cat character with narrative weight, the name should do some work.
+Both work in fiction because both reflect something true about the human-cat relationship - the cat is at once an intimate domestic companion and a creature of wild dignity who merely tolerates your presence.
+For a fictional cat with narrative weight, the name should do some work.
 A cat called Shadow reads differently than a cat called Ptolemy, who reads differently than a cat called Nothing.
 The first tells you about appearance or behavior.
 The second tells you the owner has opinions about history.
 The third tells you something stranger is happening.
-Familiars in fantasy often get names from the witch or wizard tradition: Pyewacket (from the 1958 film *Bell, Book and Candle*, itself drawing from a 17th-century witchcraft trial), Shadowfax (not a cat, but the naming pattern — an animal with a name that sounds like it means something — applies), Hecate, Artemis, Selene.
+Familiars in fantasy often draw from the witch and wizard tradition: Pyewacket (from the 1958 film *Bell, Book and Candle*, itself pulling from a 17th-century witchcraft trial), Hecate, Artemis, Selene.
 Moon-goddess names work particularly well for black cats in the Western tradition.
+The pattern that makes them feel right - an animal name that sounds like it means something - is older than any single story.

 Using the Generator

-When generating a name, decide first whether the cat is named by the character in the story or whether the cat has a name that predates your protagonist's knowledge of them.
-A cat who names themselves (or who has a name that exists independently) is a different kind of character than a cat who was named by a child.
-For RPG familiars, the name often signals the school of magic or the character's personality.
+When generating a name, decide first whether the cat is named by a character in the story or whether the name predates your protagonist's knowledge of them.
+A cat who names herself - or whose name exists independently of anyone's giving - is a different kind of character than a cat named by a child on a Tuesday afternoon.
+For RPG familiars, the name often signals a school of magic or a facet of the character's personality.
 A witch with a cat named Mugwort reads as an herbalist; one with a cat named Caligula reads as something else entirely.
-A ranger's feral mountain cat named Flint reads as grounded and functional; one named Ptolemy reads as a ranger with unexpected scholarly leanings.
-For children's fiction, the names can be more direct: descriptive names (Socks, Patches, Ginger), aspirational names (Duke, Princess), or small comic names that children find satisfying (Mr. Fluffybottom, Sir Scratch-a-Lot).
+A ranger's feral mountain cat named Flint reads as grounded and functional; one named Ptolemy suggests a ranger with unexpected scholarly leanings.
+For children's fiction, names can be more direct: descriptive (Socks, Patches, Ginger), aspirational (Duke, Princess), or comic in the way children find satisfying (Mr. Fluffybottom, Sir Scratch-a-Lot).
 The generator handles all of these registers.